wlcreate/cats-galore/README.md

 <a name="deliverables"/>

 ## Deliverables
-* Display all the cats in the CatsContainer as a CatTile component
+* Display all the cats in the CatsContainer as a CatTile component.
-* Each CatTile should display the cat's picture, name, number of likes, a "like" button, and a "learn more" button
+* Each CatTile should display the cat's picture, name, number of likes, a "like" button, and a "learn more" button.
-* Clicking on the "learn more" button for a cat will disply more of the cat's information below the button.
+* Clicking on the "learn more" button for a cat will display more of the cat's information below the button.
 The information should be something like this: "Kenny's favorite toy is a baby dog and they are a 8-year old female cat."
 Clicking on the "learn more" button again will hide this information.
-* Add a new cat by filling out the form
+* Add a new cat by filling out the form.
-* On the home page, dynamically search for a cat by its name
+* On the home page, dynamically search for a cat by its name.

 <a name="hints"/>